elicia4/linux_notes/tools/htop.md

 # The "htop" monitoring tool

-Notes takes on this video by LearnLinuxTV: https://youtu.be/tU9cO9FwDx0
+Notes taken on this video by LearnLinuxTV: https://youtu.be/tU9cO9FwDx0

 [***go back to README***](README.md)